10up/Engineering-Best-Practices/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My code follows the code style of this project.
 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.
-- [ ] I have added tests to cover my change.
-- [ ] All new and existing tests passed.

 <!-- _NOTE: these things are not required to open a PR and can be done afterwards / while the PR is open._ -->